anthonyraymond/go-log4lib/README.md

 # Why log4lib
-Log4lib allow library to add log to the application logger output.
+Log4lib allow libraries to send their log to the user-application logger.

-Most of the time library should not log, and instead return errors.
+Most of the time library should not log and instead return errors.
 But there is some time where sending a WARN and keep going is better.
 Log4lib is meant to do this.
 It provides a set of wrapper for the most commonly used log library.

 # How to use